JenniTheDev/Microverse/README.md

 ## Introduction <a name="Introduction"></a> <br>

 Microverse is a mobile app with short microgames.
 It was created for the Spring 2021 Software Engineering class at California State University, Fullerton.
 The objective is to design and deliver a product with a randomly selected group of students, using the tools, methods and technologies learned in class.
-The project is broken up into four iterations of two weeks each.
+The project is broken up into four iterations of three weeks each.

 Microverse was created using Unity Version 2020.2.3f1